Baker cyst

 Medications

-A nonprescription pain reliever, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others) can reduce pain and inflammation.
+A pain reliever you can buy without a prescription, such as ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve), acetaminophen (Tylenol, others) and aspirin, can reduce pain and inflammation.

-An injection of steroid medication, such as cortisone, into the knee can reduce inflammation.
+An injection of steroid medicine, such as cortisone, into the knee may reduce inflammation.
 This may reduce the size of the cyst and relieve pain, but it doesn't always stop the cyst from coming back.

 Therapies

-Gentle exercises that improve range of motion and strengthen the muscles around the knee may help it feel better and preserve knee function.
+Gentle exercises that increase range of motion and strengthen muscles around the knee may help improve movement and lessen discomfort.

 Surgery or other procedures

-To reduce the size of the cyst, your care provider may drain the fluid from the cyst using a needle.
-This is called needle aspiration and is often performed with ultrasound guidance.
+To reduce the size of the cyst, your healthcare professional may drain the fluid from the cyst using a needle.
+This is called needle aspiration.
+It typically is guided by ultrasound.
+Sometimes an injection of steroid medicine, such as cortisone, is given following needle aspiration.

-If a joint problem is causing the cyst, arthroscopic surgery may be performed to repair the problem.
+If a joint condition is causing the cyst, arthroscopic surgery may be needed to repair the issue.
+This type of surgery is a way for the healthcare team to see and fix issues inside a joint without making a big cut.
 For example, if a cartilage tear is causing synovial fluid to collect in the knee, the surgeon removes or repairs the torn cartilage.
-At the same time, the surgeon can also remove fluid from the cyst.
+At the same time, the surgeon also may remove fluid from the cyst.

 Lifestyle and home remedies

-If arthritis is causing the cyst, your health care provider may advise you to take some or all of the following steps:
+If arthritis is causing the cyst, your healthcare professional may recommend one or more of the following steps:

-- Follow the R.I.C.E. principles.
+• Follow the R.I.C.E. method.
 These letters stand for rest, ice, compression and elevation.
 Rest your leg.
 Ice your knee.
 Compress your knee with a wrap, sleeve or brace.
-And elevate your leg when possible, especially at night.
+Elevate your leg when possible, especially at night.

-- Try over-the-counter pain-relieving medications.
-Drugs such as ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve, others), acetaminophen (Tylenol, others) and aspirin can help relieve pain.
+• Take medicines you can buy without a prescription to manage pain.
+Medicines such as ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve), acetaminophen (Tylenol, others) and aspirin can help relieve pain.
 Follow the dosing instructions on the package.
-Don't take more than the recommend dosage.
+Don't take more than the recommended dose.

 Preparing for an appointment